 Coordinate And Communicate Your Estate Plan

 It’s also essential to coordinate your estate plan with any of your assets that have beneficiaries designated to receive funds.
-These assets typically include individual retirement accounts, 401(k) plans, and life insurance policies.
+These assets typically include IRAs, 401(k) plans, and life insurance policies.

 While it’s not necessary to disclose the amount of your estate, those involved in your estate plan should know who to contact if anything happens to you.
 Making sure you have a team in place looking out for you can help facilitate smooth communication around your estate plan, so your heirs know where your assets are located, how they’re titled, how you want them distributed, and the tax implications that may be involved.